WPBeginner

 Disabling PHP Execution in Certain WordPress Directories Using .htaccess File

-Most WordPress sites have a .htaccess file in the root folder.
-This is a powerful configuration file used to password protect admin area, disable directory browsing, generate SEO friendly URL structure, and more.
+This powerful configuration file is used to password-protect the admin area, disable directory browsing, generate an SEO-friendly URL structure, and more.

-To protect your website from backdoor access files, you need to create a .htaccess file and upload it to your site’s /wp-includes/ and /wp-content/uploads/ directories.
+To protect your website from backdoor access files, you need to create a .htaccess file and upload it to your site’s /wp-includes and /wp-content/uploads directories.

 <Files *.php>